ALLUOS/ALLUOS.github.io/_posts/2021-03-02-discussion.md

 Furthermore, vocabulary hints and short descriptions of words which are possibly new to the learners would be a valuable addition.
 This way probably an even bigger vocabulary learning effect could be achieved.

-<div id="implementation"></div>

 ## Implementation process
 Below, the technical side of the discussion task reviewed.
-As part of our overall bot architecture, the implementation of the discussion task also relies on general modules like the `Task(ABC)` class and the room handler, described in the [implementation section](link).
+As part of our overall bot architecture, the implementation of the discussion task also relies on general modules like the `Task(ABC)` class and the room handler, described in the [implementation section]({{ "" | absolute_url }}/2021/04/02/implementation.html).
 Therefore, only the discussion-specific task handler is described here in detail.

 `Discussion(Task)` is a subclass of `Task(ABC)`.
 However, unlike the sentence correction and the vocabulary guessing tasks, the discussion task is not sequential in nature and, therefore, does not inherit from `SequentialTask`.
 Nevertheless, we were still able to reuse a significant part of the methods already implemented in said class.
 The task always starts off with the presentation of the text, which is retrieved from the database based on the users' proficiency.
 This is followed by three rounds of discussion.
-At the start of each round, a text-related question is sent and a timer is added to the job queue to determine when the round finishes, such that [adaptive graphics](link to user experience) can remind users to finish their discussion of the question on time.
+At the start of each round, a text-related question is sent and a timer is added to the job queue to determine when the round finishes, such that [adaptive graphics]({{ "" | absolute_url }}/2021/01/04/user/experience.html) can remind users to finish their discussion of the question on time.

 Since we don't have to select for a specific user, all user input can be handled in the same `handle_question` state.
 Word counts and grammar scores for each user are stored in two dictionaries, which are required to satisfy the completion criteria of the task.
 After a message is sent, `update_word_counts(message, user)` and `grammar_classifier.classify(sentence)` are called in the `evaluate_user_input(update.message.from_user.username, update.message.text, task_no=1)` function.
 They are called on tokenized and preprocessed input in order to update those dictionaries with the information.